slobodanantonijevic/CustomTextView/README.md

 ## CustomTextView ##
 An android lib that (for now only) enables adding a custom font from XML layout

+Unlike most of custom text views oublished this one maintains textStyle (bold, italic, normal) set, and also works if font is not set.

 Plans exist to further enhance this library, but that'll happen when there's more spare time :)

 Please read the guide and if in doubt do not hesitate to fire the question